Time series data on the financial and monetary conditions of countries around the world. From the International Monetary Fund.

 Full text of annual reports (2002 to present) detailing political and civil rights in countries and territories of the world.
 Includes "ratings of freedom" for each country from 1973 to present.
 Also includes reports and rankings on freedom of the press in various countries.

 A database of international gender statistics.
-Sources include the United Nations and the World Bank.
+From the World Bank.

 Data on infectious diseases at country, regional, and global levels.
 From the World Health Organization.

 Detailed population data for the British Isles from 1801 to 1937.
 Includes data on births, marriages, and deaths, plus supplementary essays.

 U.S. Census Bureau data bank containing demographic data for all countries of the world.

 Statistics, news and publications from the International Energy Agency

 Cross-national, collaborative program offers survey data intended for international comparisons on issues including the environment, religion, national identity, the family and changing gender roles.
 Includes more than 40 countries.
 Collaborates with the National Opinion Research Center (NORC) at the University of Chicago for U.S. data.
 Offers raw data and basic support materials free of charge.